CitizensFoundation/policy-synth/agents/docs/src/connectors/base/connectorFactory.md

 # PsConnectorFactory

-The `PsConnectorFactory` class is responsible for creating and managing different types of connectors for agents.
-It supports document connectors, notifications and chat connectors, and collaboration connectors.
+The `PsConnectorFactory` class is responsible for creating various types of connectors based on the provided configuration.
+It supports different types of connectors such as document connectors, sheet connectors, notifications connectors, ideas collaboration connectors, and voting collaboration connectors.

 ## Properties